enggarprdh/TaskManager/README.md

 - **Delete Task**: Select a task from the list and click the "Delete" button to remove it.
 ![image](https://github.com/user-attachments/assets/13da721b-d3c4-4483-b663-cba6bd2c8d0f)

 - **Load Tasks**: Click the "Load" button to load tasks from a JSON file.
+In this repository you will find template.json.
+Use this file to load or you can rename the name(but make sure the file still has extension .json)
 ![image](https://github.com/user-attachments/assets/03fd453d-5d1a-4607-9345-1f9574f8767e)